evanderknaap/aggregatelogging/README.md

 ## 0 Setup
 Store the name of the sink, project and dataset in environment variables.
-The project you specify here, is the project where the dataset will live, with all the aggregated logs.
 ```bash
    export SINK_NAME=<YOUR_SINK_NAME>
    export PROJECT_ID=<YOU_PROJECT_NAME>